FeatureBaseDB/python-pilosa/docs/imports.md

 ```

 Note that, each line corresponds to a single bit and the lines end with a new line (`\n` or `\r\n`).
-The target index and frame must have been created before hand.
+The target index and field must have been created before hand.

 Here's some sample code:
 ```python